cbrgm/githubevents/README.md

 }
 ```

-For more usage examples, please have a look at examples.
+For more usage examples, please have a look at the [examples](https://github.com/cbrgm/githubevents/tree/main/examples) directory.

 ## API

-Please refer to pkg.go.dev.
+Please refer to [pkg.go.dev](https://pkg.go.dev/github.com/cbrgm/githubevents/githubevents) for a full list of supported callback functions.

+### Callbacks

+Functions to register callbacks follow a specific naming scheme. `On...` functions register one or more callbacks and add them to previously registered ones.

+`SetOn...` functions also register callbacks, but override previously registered ones.

+`On...Any`/`SetOn...Any` functions register callbacks that are executed on each action of an event (if the event has actions).

+A full list of supported events for this Go module can be found under the section "[Supported Webhooks Events](#supported-webhooks-events)".
+A full documentation including all functions to register callbacks can be found on [pkg.go.dev](https://pkg.go.dev/github.com/cbrgm/githubevents/githubevents).
 ### OnBeforeAny

 `OnBeforeAny` registers callbacks which are triggered before any event.
 Registered callbacks are executed in parallel in separate Goroutines.